adatar-do/renviron/README.md

 renviron_load("user")
 ```

-Now you can access the user-level variables in your R environment.
+Now you can access both, the project-level and the user-level variables
+in your R environment.

 To add a new variable to the user-level `.Renviron` file, bypassing the
 project-level file, you can specify: